 What is Eczema?

 Eczema is a chronic inflammatory skin disease accompanied by itching, redness, and rashes in the form of small blisters with liquid.
-The reason why people get this condition isn’t clear, but experts think it is caused by genetic factors and a combination of environmental triggers like irritants, allergens, and stress.
+The reason why people get this condition isn’t clear, but experts think that genetic factors and a combination of environmental triggers like irritants, allergens, and stress can make a huge impact.
 There are seven different types of eczema, such as atopic dermatitis, discoid eczema, neurodermatitis, dyshidrotic eczema, contact dermatitis, stasis dermatitis, and seborrheic dermatitis.

 Types of Eczema